 - Buffalo Bill Center of the West

-What should you visit in the east and central part of Yellowstone?
+What should you visit in the east and central parts of Yellowstone?

 - Sylvan pass